Let’s face it, parenting today takes work.

 Research has shown a positive parental attitude towards reading is critical to raising a child who loves to read.
 Which occupies them, and makes lazy parents happy.

-Lazy Parenting Rule #6: Let Them Eat Cake
+Lazy Parenting Rule #6: Don’t Let Junk Food Enter Your House

 A Dartmouth study of toddlers showed that children as young as 2 mimic their parents food choices, even when selecting items in a grocery store.